reachforthesky/task-weaver-ai/_posts/2023-11-27-cowboy-coding.md

 Yesterday I found a very helpful paper about using [agile practices as a solo developer.](https://core.ac.uk/download/pdf/51292464.pdf) In it Ashby Brooks Hollar describes his own invented agile methodology, called Cowboy, specifically created for programmers who are working alone, which he refers to as...cowboys.
 This is a big deal to me, because agile methods are typically centered around software teams, and involve meetings and processes that are just not relevant to a "team" of one.
 I could probably make a series of simple adjustments to make these methodologies suitable for a "cowboy" like me but I *really didn't want to* so it's nice that someone else has done it for me.

-The use of the term "cowboy" is interesting because it's actually a bit of an negative term in software development.
+The use of the term "cowboy" is interesting because it's actually has a negative connotation in software development.
 It's normally used to encapsulate all of the problematic habits that can arise when you're coding by yourself.
 If someone is accused of "cowboy coding" it usually means their code is messy, confusing, unoptimized, barely tested and poorly documented.
 Now I can't speak for everybody, but when I'm coding by myself, for myself I notice two patterns that I believe contribute to this reputation.

 First off, I'm much more likely to put off good practices like writing thorough tests and comments because I'm not worried about my bad habits being exposed and criticized.
 When I write code I know a senior dev will end up reviewing I instinctively try to look at my own work through the lens of someone more invested in the quality of my code.
 I believe this bad habit can be overcome by becoming conscious of it.